anthonyromyn/moderated-mediation-decision-fmri/README.md

 - 🧩 **Mediator:** **`NAcc`** predicted from the same inputs.
 - 🧱 **SEM layer:** **lavaan** tests (moderated) mediation using centered variables and interaction terms.
 - 📄 **Paper:** the PDF documents the design and rationale.

 ---

+## 🔑 Central finding (plain English)

+- ❤️‍🩹 **Prosocial choice via upregulating “Other,” not downregulating “Self.”**
+  Patterns in the models were **more consistent with increased sensitivity to the *other* person’s expected value** (and its impact along the dlPFC → NAcc → Decision pathway) **than with simply suppressing self-related value**.
+Put simply: when *Other EV* was high, neural signals and choice tipped toward **taking** in ways that suggested an *upshift* of other-oriented value processing.

+> This interpretation comes from the trial-level mixed-effects, the NAcc mediator model, and SEM-based (moderated) indirect effects with vMPFC as a moderator.

+---

+## 🧪 Why this was notable at the time (methods)

+- 🧱 **Single-trial beta estimation (“beta-series”)**
+  Trial-wise ROI estimates enabled **within-person** analyses of how neural variability tracked EVs and choices—still rarer then than subject-level GLMs averaged over events.

+- 🧬 **Mixed-effects modeling of fMRI at the trial level**
+  Instead of relying solely on a subject-level GLM → group second level, the pipeline used **GLMM/LMM** with **random slopes** for EV and neural terms, explicitly modeling **trials nested in participant/run**.

+- 🔀 **Orthogonalization of EV regressors (Self vs Other)**
+  The *self* and *other* expected value signals were constructed to be **orthogonal**, reducing collinearity and helping isolate each component’s unique contribution to behavior and neural responses.

+- 🧩 **Moderated mediation across neural pathways**
+  The analysis combined the mixed-effects backbone with **SEM** to probe **indirect effects (EV → NAcc → Decision)** **conditioned by vMPFC**, using centered variables and explicit interaction terms with bootstrap inference.

+---